 undergone: first as a fetus, then as an infant, then a toddler, an adolescent,

 and finally an adult.
-Consider also the many changes we have undergone as an
+Consider the changes we have undergone as an

 adult; every decade we become a different person, so we have changed many